-Due to the radiological (multidetector computed tomography) progression in echinococcal cyst growth, with positive serological blood analyzes, we decided to perform well as a prophylactic dose of antibiotics.
+Due to the radiological (multidetector computed tomography) progression in echinococcal cyst growth, with positive serological blood analyzes, we decided to perform laparoscopic surgery on February 3, 2020.
+Because of the prevention of thromboembolic complications, the patient preoperatively received low molecular weight heparin, as well as a prophylactic dose of antibiotics.